 A ductless range hood is a ventilation system that does not require ductwork to be installed in your home.
 This type of installation sucks the steam, odors, heat, and smoke from the cooktop filters it, and returns it to the room instead of removing them completely.
-The hood filters trap oil and grease droplets that are dispersed into the air above the range.
+The hood filters trap oil and grease droplets dispersed into the air above the range.
 Some models include an optional carbon filter to reduce odors.

 If you need help determining which type of range hood is suitable for your commercial kitchen operation.
 Contact Alturas HVAC contractors for commercial kitchen range hood selection.
-Our skilled team can suggest you the ideal kitchen range hood based on your operation needs, preferences, and requirements of your commercial space.
+Our skilled team can suggest the ideal kitchen range hood based on your operation needs, preferences, and requirements of your commercial space.

 Learn more about Altura’s commercial exhaust and ventilation installation services in Los Angeles.
 Additionally, routine equipment cleaning by Alturas contractors will keep your kitchen hoods free of grease build-up, prevent fire hazards and ensure the prolonged life of the appliance.